What Is The Ph Of Demineralized Water

 Demineralized water has a neutral flavor and does not contain any additives or chemicals that can alter its taste.
 This makes it ideal for those who do not want any extra flavor to their drinking water.
 It can also be used for food preparation, such as for making broths or sauces, as it does not add any unwanted flavors or smells to the food.

-See also Is Distilled Water Mixture
+See also What Is Distillation

 Healthier Option